 Terminology

-• Pack - an alternate name for a mailing.
+• Pack – An alternative name for a mailing.

-• Session - a sequence of http events that provide an instance of the Bing API.
+• Session – A series of HTTP requests that create an instance of the Bing API.

 Prerequisites

-All documents submitted to Bing require destination addresses.
-Destination addresses can be explicitly provided by accompanying the documents with "metadata", or in many cases the address data can be extracted from within the document itself.
-To use the EasyPost Web API you will need:
+All documents uploaded to Bing require destination addresses.
+These can be explicitly provided in a metadata file or, in many cases, extracted directly from within the document itself.
+To use the EasyPost Web API, you will need:

 File Formats

-The metadata file can be presented to the EasyPost Web API in either JSON (Java Script Object Notation), or XML (eXtensible Markup Language) format.
-JSON is the preferred format with examples provided in this document.
-Click here for XML examples.
-(For the full JSON specification see RFC 7159.
-Note that Bing supports only UTF-8 encoded JSON).
+The metadata file can be in JSON or XML format.
+JSON is preferred, with examples provided in this document.
+For XML examples, click here.
+(For the full JSON specification, see RFC 7159.
+Note that Bing supports only UTF-8 encoded JSON.)

-PDF documents submitted to Bing should be A4 in size, with all non-standard fonts embedded and transparencies flattened.
-Documents conforming to these requirements ensure compatibility with Bing's digital and print processes.
-Tools such as Adobe Acrobat can preflight documents highlighting and fixing errors.
-Talk to Bing Customer Service for assistance in ensuring documents meet the required standards.
+PDF documents should be A4 in size with all non-standard fonts embedded and transparencies flattened to ensure compatibility with Bing’s digital and print processes.
+Tools such as Adobe Acrobat can help preflight your documents for issues.
+Contact Bing Customer Service if you need assistance ensuring your files meet the required standards.
+(Standard fonts are defined by Adobe; see ISO 32000 Section 9.6.2.2.)

-Each session may contain a metadata file along with document files to be uploaded and processed.
-If no metadata is provided or the metadata provided does not include letter information, the uploaded files will be processed through the auto processor which extracts address and other metadata from within the documents.
+Each session can include both a metadata file and document files.
+If no metadata is provided or if the metadata lacks letter information, the files will be handled by the auto processor, which attempts to extract addresses and other metadata from within the documents.

-Documents pre-uploaded to the Bing customer portal remain available for subsequent (re)use whereas documents uploaded during the API session are not retained after the end of the session.
+Documents uploaded to the customer portal remain available for subsequent mailings, whereas those uploaded in the API session are only retained until the session ends.
+Document file references in metadata must not include file paths.

 Authentication